Sanchochx/coffee_bros/context/arch_status.md

     - **Horizontal movement and collision:**
       - Detects LEFT/A and RIGHT/D key presses for horizontal movement
       - Updates horizontal position based on PLAYER_SPEED
+      - Updates facing_direction (-1 for left, 1 for right) during movement
       - Clamps horizontal position to screen boundaries
       - Checks horizontal collision with platforms and resolves side collisions
     - **Jumping:**